 Eggslut

 Eggslut is a chef-driven, gourmet food experience created in 2011 by Alvin Cailan.
-The menu concentrates on egg-based food that is the perfect blend of innovation and comfort.
-They want to offer more than a meal, they want it to be an experience.
+The menu concentrates on egg-based foods, a perfect blend of innovation and comfort.
+They offer more than a meal, they offer an experience.

 Secret Pizza

-Hidden on the third floor of The Cosmopolitan is Secret Pizza, a New York style pizza place.
-It has no signage on the wall, so we recommend following the record-lined hallway in between Blue Ribbon and Jaleo until you find the tiny spot.
+Hidden on the third floor of The Cosmopolitan is Secret Pizza, a New York-style pizza place.
+It has no signage on the wall, so we recommend following the record-lined hallway between Blue Ribbon and Jaleo until you find the tiny spot.

-You can eat your slice at the high-top counter and if you’re lucky be able to grab a stool.
-They stick to a classic menu of well loved flavors, with seasonings like oregano, cherry pepper and parmesan cheese.
+Enjoy your slice at the high-top counter or, if you’re fortunate, snag a stool.
+They adhere to a timeless menu featuring beloved flavors enhanced with seasonings like oregano, cherry pepper, and parmesan cheese.

 Holsteins

 Holsteins Shakes and Buns at The Cosmopolitan is known for serving the best burgers on the strip.
-Their menu is filled with a range of deliciously crafted burgers, twists on traditional American snacks and a variety of sharing plate.
+Their menu is filled with a range of deliciously crafted burgers, twists on traditional American snacks, and a variety of sharing plates.

-There is an unfussy downtown atmosphere to Holstein with leather tufted boots, accent chairs and the walls are filled with fun pop art.
+There is an unfussy downtown atmosphere to Holstein with leather tufted boots, and accent chairs, and the walls are filled with fun pop art.
 Holsteins Shakes and Buns has an energetic and fun atmosphere for large groups with customized menus to fit every need.

 Nearby Hotel Restaurants: